DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Get Opinions**: Returns opinions, most likely to show on a UI, or gauge how heated or opinionated people are on this particular thing.

 **Kill Proposal**: Only executable by it's parent registry contract or the chairman.
-Incase of a chairman being voted to force withdraw by the other members, it would nullify all proposals they have in question.
+In case of a chairman being voted to force withdraw by the other members, it would nullify all proposals they have in question.

 **Execute Proposal**: Sends the votes to the registry contract to be "archived" as a record of who voted for what.
 If PVR is met then sets the new value to the public variable in question